axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 			* Australians introduced a century later a pathogen uniquely lethal to rabbits (the myxoma virus), in an attempt to curb their development; successfully killed 99.8% of rabbits, before natural selection of mutations kicked in and made the new generations of rabbits immune to the virus.
 				* **Natural selection of pathogens:** not only did the rabbits become immune, but the virus mutated as well to favour strands that would make for a slower death of a host (and of the virus, allowing it to multiply more effectively) — thereby getting less effective in killing the population over time.
 (Disease equilibration)
 	* Too much of one thing damages the other. (× [Every policy...]({% link 0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md %}#^every-policy))
-* **Rescued because of one's value.** (× Linchpin) Camels were rescued from the brink of extinction through domestication because of their value as pack animal, the only way humans could transport freight over long distances in the desert. (× [camel's environmental advantage]({% link 0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md %}#^camel-environmental-advantage)) #valued
+* **Rescued because of one's value.** (× Linchpin) Camels were rescued from the brink of extinction through domestication because of their value as pack animal, the only way humans could transport freight over long distances in the desert. (× [camel's environmental advantage]({% link 0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md %}#^camel-environmental-advantage))
 - Danes were hogging hogs and making for the lion's share of pork exports — not the most vegan country.
 ^
 # Another header